-Having a background in childcare and education, Danielle clearly noticed when her son, Julian, began missing milestones at four months old.
+Having a background in childcare and education, Danielle took notice when her son, Julian, began missing milestones at four months old.
 Pediatricians told Danielle not to be panicked but all she could see were red flags.
 “My mother’s intuition said there was something bigger going on here,” she says.

 Five months later, Julian was given the umbrella diagnosis of cerebral palsy.